 Editor’s note: This post has been edited from its original to reflect changes in our product.
 23andMe reports on a genetic variant associated with risk for Late Onset Alzheimer’s Disease.

 This past summer researchers announced they’d discovered a rare genetic variant that may be protective against Alzheimer’s disease.
-Alzheimer’s is an important topic among 23andMe customers so naturally they asked for more information about the variant.
+Alzheimer’s gene testing is an important topic among 23andMe customers so naturally, they asked for more information about the variant.

 After a review of the research, we recently released a new Preliminary Research report on Alzheimer’s that covers this rare protective variant.
 The report is considered preliminary because the finding still needs to be confirmed by the broader scientific community.
 While our report is preliminary and only a very small number of people have this protective variant, the research is interesting nonetheless because of what it may say about the disease.